 The AE might end up with multiple registrations in the oneM2M system.
 Although the old registration will eventually expire and be removed, there is a period where both registrations are active.
 In fact, the duration of this period may be quite long depending on the expiration time associated with the registration.

-During this period, the old MN-CSE may be consuming processing and storage resources to manage the old AE registration.
+During this period, the old MN-CSE may consume processing and storage resources to manage the old AE registration.
 For example, the old MN-CSE may be monitoring a <timeSeries> resource associated with the AE, in order to track, detect and report missing data in a Time Series.
 Or, the old MN-CSE may receive a discovery request and it will search under the old registration <AE> resource, for resources matching the filter criteria.

 10 Potential Solutions for the Key Issues